Kayou-Corporation/.github/CODE_CONVENTION.md

 uint32_t GetFrameIndex() const;
 ```

 Use `PascalCase` for public methods.
-Use `camelCase` for file-scope static helpers.
+Use `PascalCase` for file-scope static helpers and prefix them with `Internal`.

 ### Variables